-Are you preparing for PLC job?
+Are you preparing for a PLC job?
 Do you want to test your PLC knowledge?
 Or do you want to learn more about PLC?

-I am curating a list of PLC interview questions and answers based on my experience working in PLC domain.
+I am curating a list of PLC interview questions and answers based on my experience working in the PLC domain.

 Whether if you are freshers or experienced, this list of interview questions will add value to your PLC knowledge.